 The ancient Grand Canal of China, built more than two thousand years ago, is being rebuilt.

-The ancient Grand Canal of China, built more than two thousand years ago, is being rebuilt.
+Background: The ancient Grand Canal of China, built more than two thousand years ago, is being rebuilt.
 In a massive reconstruction scheme involving thousands of workers, the canal's bed is being cleared and its walls rebuilt in order to bring new life to China's canal network and water to its barrent regions.

 SYNOPSIS: For more than three thousand years, the people of China have been building and using canals.